GVLT explores conservation acquisition at Bear Canyon and potential new trail

 GVLT has worked with private landowners throughout our valley for the last 30 years to conserve wildlife habitat, support local farming and provide community trails to benefit a rapidly growing population and future generations.
 Our efforts have helped secure beloved trails including Peets Hill, Drinking Horse and Sourdough Canyon.
 Less well known are thousands of acres we have helped conserve which ensure a wildlife migration corridor on Bozeman pass and thousands of acres of habitat and agriculture in the Amsterdam and Churchill Region.
 GVLT has always played a unique roll balancing tensions between growth and development and valued places that landowners and the community step forward to conserve.

 Recognizing the significant habitat values that merge in the Bear Canyon area with growing public enjoyment in the area south east of Bozeman, the Land Trust has been working on a project to acquire, own and manage a small piece of property with an outsized impact on the public lands around it.
 Growth throughout the valley has had an impact on Bear Canyon.
 New homes and development along with increased demand for recreation have impacted Bear Canyon as they have other neighborhoods in the foothills around the valley.
 Neighbors have seen a marked decline in wildlife and an increase in traffic leading to two existing trailheads.
-One member of this small community approached GVLT with a proposal to secure his family property and envision a new balance for habitat and recreation in the area.
+A longtime friend of GVLT and Bear Canyon resident approached us with a vision for his undeveloped 18 acres.
+He asked us if we could help him protect the property from development and build a trail to access adjacent public land.
+We couldn’t ignore his generous offer and vision.

 GVLT views this as an opportunity to advance stewardship of property that, if developed, could be lost to wildlife forever, and simultaneously as an opportunity to bring proper planning to growing trail use in the area that has outstripped trailhead facilities and management capacity that were once adequate when the Gallatin Valley’s population was much smaller than today’s.